alejandro-alzate/Subtitle.lua/README.md

 ## Flaws
 - ~~Inefficient~~ → (Not that much anymore. content is cached)
 - Requires [Object.lua][obj] in order to function.
+- Docs mention format yet to be included

 ## Getting started
 1. 📡 Get a copy of srt.lua from the [Official Repository][sub]